-Once the flooring is installed, whichever method you have used, the expansion gap can be
+Once the flooring is installed, whichever method you have used, the expansion gap can be covered by refitting the skirting boards.

 Alternatively, if the skirting has been kept in place attaching some molding trims to the skirting using glue or panel pins will also achieve the desired results.
-At doorways a door threshold strip should be used to protect the edges of the floor and provide a decorative transition from one
+At doorways a door threshold strip should be used to protect the edges of the floor and provide a decorative transition from one floor type to another.